- Town Departments

 § 77-14.
 Obstructions in streams and drainage ditches.

 If any person, firm or corporation shall fell any tree or put any slabs, stumpage, sawdust, shavings, lime, refuse or any other substances in any creek, stream, river or natural or artificial drainage ravine or ditch, or in any other outlet which serves to remove water from any land whatsoever whereby the drainage of said land is impeded, delayed or prevented, the person, firm or corporation so offending shall be guilty of a Class 2 misdemeanor.
-Read more here.

-Who can I contact locally for specific questions regarding stormwater?
+Who can I contact with specific questions?